LPRD/TelemetryController/README.md

 #### Linux
 1. Install python3 and python3-pip via apt-get
-2. Install matplotlib and pyserial via pip3
+2. Install matplotlib, pyserial and typing via pip3
 3. Try running it...
 There may be other dependencies depending on your system that weren’t installed automatically.
 If it crashes due to missing imports, the error message should include the name of the missing library which can be installed via pip3.
 If you run into any of these please tell me (Lucas)

 #### Mac